clux/facemaulers/factions/silver-helix.md

 # Silver Helix
 An ancient organisation with ties to the `Emerald Enclave`.
+Communicates infrequently, and avoids long range communication and city-to-city teleportation to avoid drawing the attention of mages guilds and nefarious powers.
+Sends emissaries to various cities to align.

 ## Rumors
-"their word faded from the word of mouth as the effects of the sundering, and the fall of the netherese empire came and went, without any accellerating global deterioration, but their leaders still maintain the organisation, operated out of Gulthmere, below the sea of fallen stars".
+- "their word faded from the word of mouth as the effects of the sundering, and the fall of the netherese empire came and went, without any accellerating global deterioration, but rumors say the organisation still persists, somewhere in Gulthmere, below the sea of fallen stars".
+- Icewind: "Adalon is fair, knowledgable and fond of silver.
+You infernal better stay on your toes, eh? / Perhaps why we've never had infernals attack this region, eh?
+- Baldurs Gate: "Do not underestimate Vaeros.
+Despite merely running debate circles in the open, he is frequently invited to present popular viewpoints to the council."

 ## Overview
 > goal: destroy/distort the information about ancient undead powers, so that history does not repeat itself, and that power structures in the outer planes maintain their balance.